Two Planets: Summary

-Mars as depicted by Lasswitz
+Tensions continue to rise between the two worlds and eventually lead to the fall of the British Empire and a full worldwide invasion of Earth by the Martians.

+The Martian occupation eventually becomes a tyranny.

+As the conflict continues, a worldwide resistance forms, mainly located in America, where Martian technology is reverse-engineered, and the tables are turned.

+That, along with a pro-human faction on Mars, leads to a peace treaty.

+Depiction of mars

-Lasswitz hewed closely to the description by the astronomer Giovanni Schiaparelli of Martian channels (canali), and even closer to that of Percival Lowell, who viewed them as actual canals engineered by intelligent beings.
-Lasswitz's depiction is more reflective of the views of these astronomers than those of other science fiction stories of the era dealing with the planet, including H. G. Wells's The War of the Worlds, Edwin Lester Arnold's Lieut.
+Lasswitz hewed closely to the description by the astronomer Giovanni Schiaparelli of the Martian channels (canali) and even closer to that of Percival Lowell, who viewed them as actual canals engineered by intelligent beings.
+Lasswitz's depiction is more reflective of the views of those astronomers than those of other science fiction stories of the era dealing with the planet, including H. G. Wells's The War of the Worlds, Edwin Lester Arnold's Lieut.
 Gullivar Jones: His Vacation and Edgar Rice Burroughs's tales of Barsoom, all of which were all written in the wake of Lasswitz's book.

-Literary significance
+Legacy

+Two Planets, released in October 1897, was the second alien invasion story, after The Germ Growers (August 1892).

+It has been overshadowed by The War of the Worlds (January 1898), and has largely fallen into obscurity, though not as obscure as The Germ Growers.
+Unlike The Germ Growers, it is somewhat well known in its country of origin, especially among German scholars.

+The novel is the earliest known example of the theme of a beneficial alien invasion even though unlike later examples, the invaders become more malevolent as the story progresses.

-This novel was popular in the Germany of its day.
-Wernher von Braun and Walter Hohmann were inspired by reading it as children just as Robert H. Goddard was by reading The War of the Worlds.
-While there was no English translation before 1971, Everett F. Bleiler notes that it likely influenced American genre SF via Hugo Gernsback: "Hugo Gernsback would have been saturated in Lasswitz's work, and Gernsback's theoretical position of technologically based liberalism and many of his little scientific crotchets resemble ideas in Lasswitz's work."
+The novel was popular in Germany in its day.
+Wernher von Braun and Walter Hohmann were inspired by reading it as children, just as Robert H. Goddard was by reading The War of the Worlds.
+While there was no English translation before 1971, the American writer Everett F. Bleiler notes that it likely influenced American genre of science fiction via Hugo Gernsback: "Hugo Gernsback would have been saturated in Lasswitz's work, and Gernsback's theoretical position of technologically based liberalism and many of his little scientific crotchets resemble ideas in Lasswitz's work."

+On January 1, 1929, the original version of the text fell into the public domain in America.
+The 1948 edition will fall into the public domain on January 1, 2044, and that of 1971 on January 1, 2067.

+The original version has been in the public domain since 1982 in its country of origin.